 - 20MP (16mm) Ultra Wide Angle Lens, f/2.2, 1/2.7 inch sensor

-- 8MP (125mm) Telephoto, 5x optical Zoom, f/3.4, OIS, 1/4 inch sensor
+- 8MP (125mm) Telephoto, 5x optical zoom, f/3.4, OIS, 1/4 inch sensor

 - ToF (Time of Flight) 3D sensor for depth perception

-The smartphone’s ISO sensitivity setting has been also been improved from ISO 102,400 to 409,600, making it an ideal device for low-light photography to date.
+The smartphone’s ISO sensitivity setting has also been improved from ISO 102,400 to 409,600, making it an ideal device for low-light photography to date.

 Apart from a better low-light camera, the company has also managed to squeeze 10x hybrid (AI) zoom in the smartphone that can go up to 50x digital zoom.
-Huawei has left no stone unturned to create an excellent camera phone but can it live up to its hype?
-Let’s see if it Huawei P30 Pro is worthy to be the low-light camera king of 2019.
+Huawei has left no stone unturned to create an excellent camera phone, but can it live up to its hype?
+Let’s see if Huawei P30 Pro is worthy of being the low-light camera king of 2019.

 Standard Auto Mode

 In the above image, you can see that the SuperSpectrum camera has managed to take in all of the colors on the Bahria’s Eiffel Tower and has not mashed them together.
 Huawei has finally toned down the excess sharpening of the image in P30 Pro, and now we get a realistic photo that is neither too soft nor too sharp.

 Here’s an image that was taken after midnight when we could only rely on the faraway lights.

-In the image, you can clearly observe the texture of water and how light is dispersing on the lake’s surface to an illusion of a starry night.
+In the image, you can observe the texture of water and how light is dispersing on the lake’s surface to an illusion of a starry night.
 Moreover, P30 Pro’s camera has also captured a lone star on the sky to the left side of the Minar-e-Pakistan, a surprising feat for a smartphone camera.

 The only thing that annoys us about the primary lens is that the lights from the street lamps in the above photo have been disseminated across the image.

-While the camera can disperse the light from a strong source, thankfully it does not show the same behavior with the fairy lights which are commonly used for decorations.
+While the camera can disperse the light from a strong source, thankfully, it does not show the same behavior with the fairy lights, which are commonly used for decorations.

-Though fairy lights in the above photo are not distinguishable, you do not end up with an overexposed shot which can be a great help especially if you are doing wedding shoots with your phone.
+Though fairy lights in the above photo are not distinguishable, you do not end up with an overexposed shot, which can be a great help, especially if you are doing wedding shoots with your phone.

-While we are on the topic of preservation of details, see how P30 Pro’s main camera has frozen the moment and you can see the water droplets static in the air and the water surface reacting to the shower created by the dancing fountain at night.
+While we are on the topic of preservation of details, see how P30 Pro’s main camera has frozen the moment, and you can see the water droplets static in the air and the water surface reacting to the shower created by the dancing fountain at night.

 Ultra Wide Angle Shots

-In P30 Pro, Huawei has replaced the Monochrome sensor with 20MP, 16mm-equivalent, f/2.2 ultra-wide camera which covers more than 120 degrees field-of-view.
+In P30 Pro, Huawei has replaced the Monochrome sensor with 20MP, 16mm-equivalent, f/2.2 ultra-wide camera, which covers more than 120 degrees field-of-view.

 If you look at the following two images, you can observe that the main camera has kept the smallest details of the subject while the ultra-wide lens has washed out its true colors.

-The ultra-wide angle lens is quite unpredictable.
-The following picture was taken at dusk with the ultra-wide-angle camera and you can see that the smartphone has changed the color of the sky which appears in three different shades while lights faraway have started to merge with the sky as well.
+The ultra-wide-angle lens is quite unpredictable.
+The following picture was taken at dusk with the ultra-wide-angle camera, and you can see that the smartphone has changed the color of the sky, which appears in three different shades while lights faraway have started to merge with the sky as well.

-It has also preserved the details of the objects that are only at the front while the objects at the sides and the lights at a far away distance are smooth.
+It has also preserved the details of the objects that are only at the front while the objects at the sides and the lights at a faraway distance are smooth.

 In the following landscape shot, you can again see how the sky’s color has changed from black to blue.

-Just like the primary sensor, the ultra-wide lens also struggles against the light and the lamps or any other sources of light end up being overexposed in the image.
-The camera saturates the colors of the image making it look like a picture edited with the help of social media filters as you can see below.
+Just like the primary sensor, the ultra-wide lens also struggles against the light, and the lamps or any other sources of light end up being overexposed in the image.
+The camera saturates the colors of the image, making it look like a picture edited with the help of social media filters, as you can see below.

 The Huawei AIS (AI Image Synthesis) helps to get sharp images without a tripod at night.
 During our testing, we did not feel any need to use the Pro mode of the smartphone for long exposure shots as you can take the same quality image via default night mode.